Daniel Bryan (Virginia politician): Career

 On April 8, 1821, Bryan was appointed postmaster of Alexandria, Virginia, and began what was a more than three-decade tenure in this job.
 Postmasters were presidentially appointed at the time, and Bryan's tenure spanned the presidencies of James Monroe, John Quincy Adams, Andrew Jackson, Martin Van Buren, William Henry Harrison, James K. Polk, Zachary Taylor and Millard Fillmore.
 During his tenure as postmaster he issued postmasters provisional stamps, including the Alexandria "Blue Boy" Postmaster's Provisional, which has become extremely rare (only one known example remains), holding the record for the highest priced cover of United States philately.

 With Bryan not being present at the Virginia State Capitol in Richmond at the start of the new 1821 legislative session, the Senate declared his seat vacant, thus ending his tenure.
 Shortly after his service in the Senate of Virginia ended, he began publishing his poetry in periodicals, often anonymously using only his initials, and also began publishing them in short books.
 The 1820s yielded the most poetry from him of any decade of his life.
 Notable works included the 1826 works The Lay of Gratitude (1826), a tribute he wrote to the Marquis de Lafayette, and The Appeal for Suffering Genius, which called for support to be given to suffering artists.
 Throughout his career as a poet, his style remained consistent, and his works espoused strong nationalism, as well as vocalized support for reform causes such as temperance, the education of women, and the movement to end dueling.
 His poetry was of the neoclassical genre.

-Bryan married Rebecca Davenport on October 15, 1815, but she died the following year, widowing Bryan.
-On April 8, 1818, Bryan married Mary Thomas Barbour, who became Mary Thomas Bryan.
-She was a member of the esteemed Barbour family Marrying into the esteemed Barbour family, Bryan's new brothers-in-law were James Barbour and Philip P. Barbour, and his new father-in-law was Thomas Barbour.

-In the 1820s, he also garnered a reputation as a talented orator.
-He sometimes delivered speeches in verse.

 In approximately 1852, Bryan was widowed again when Mary Thomas Barbour died.
 In 1853, Bryan resigned as postmaster in order to take a job in the United States Department of the Treasury's library.
 During the American Civil War, he opposed secession, and remained a strong unionist, but continued living in Virginia.
 Two daughters (Mary Caroline Bryan Wylie and Mariana Bryan Lathrop) moved to Pennsylvania for safety.
-Mariana's husband and family moved with, while Mary Caroline's husband took refuge in Washington, D.C.
+Mariana's husband and entire family moved with her, while Mary Caroline's husband took refuge apart from her in Washington, D.C.